amirullo/list_editor/README.md

 -  **Delete Items**: Remove items from lists
 -  **Item Categorization**: Organize items by categories
 -  **Price Tracking**: Track item prices and quantities
+-  **Link Parsing**: Parse item links to extract photo, price, delivery price, and delivery period.
+-  **Store Information**: Items can be associated with a store, including its address and distance.
+-  **Item Status**: Items have flags for "approved" (worker), "bought" (client/worker), and "delivered" (worker).

+#### Construction Workflow
+- **Process Management**: Define a construction process with a name, planned and actual periods, total material and worker prices, and a place description.
+- **Step Management**: Break down a process into steps, each with a name, planned and actual periods, material and worker prices, required items, and photos/videos of the results.
+Steps can have a parent step.
+- **Gantt Chart**: Visualize the project timeline with a Gantt diagram.

 #### Collaboration Features
 -  **Participant Access**: Share lists with specific users